it-academy-svhec/security-plus-general/provisioning-metasploitable-vms.md

 1. Create a VM in your chosen platform with the virtual disk

 ### Windows 11 Procedure
+1. Locate the OVA file and extract the contents with 7Zip

 1. Download StarWind V2V Converter: https://www.starwindsoftware.com/starwind-v2v-converter

 1. Select the VMDK file as a source